 What is “the algorithm?”

-Many people use the term “algorithm” colloquially to refer to a wide array of technologies (such as the Instagram algorithm, an encryption algorithm, a facial recognition algorithm).
+Many people use the term “algorithm” colloquially to refer to a wide array of technologies (such as the Instagram algorithm, an encryption algorithm, or a facial recognition algorithm).
 Generally, the term “algorithm” is defined as a set of instructions for a computer to execute.
 However, when people talk about algorithms in relation to AI, they typically mean one of two related, but different, things:

 The process of creating a model